-The program ensures that employees receive benefits and medical care and (in most cases) protects the employer from legal action in the event of a job-related injury or illness.
+Workers’ compensation insurance provides benefits and protection for employees who are injured or become ill on the job.
+The program ensures that employees receive benefits and medical care and, in most cases, protects the employer from legal action in the event of a job-related injury or illness.
 Workers’ comp is similar to other types of insurance in that a company will pay into a workers’ compensation fund, from which benefits are paid to employees.

 “When employees are injured on the job, workers’ compensation provides financial coverage for their medical bills, lost wages and other expenses,” said Jeff Somers, president of Insureon.
 “In addition to protecting employees, workers’ compensation limits employers’ exposure to lawsuits after work-related injuries.”

 Editor’s note: Looking for workers’ compensation insurance?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 How much workers’ compensation you need depends on several factors, including state laws and your industry.
 Reputable insurance agencies should be able to help you determine how much you need, but you should still do your homework to make sure everything is accounted for.

 Workers’ compensation insurance varies widely by industry and job type.
 According to Insureon, workers’ comp costs in the U.S. range from 75 cents (in Texas) to $2.74 (in Alaska) per $100 in employee wages.

 If you are shopping for a workers’ comp insurance broker, you should compare prices, coverage and reputation.
 You’ll want an agent who answers your calls quickly and understands your state’s requirements as well as the specific hazards of your industry.

 You should also know your experience modification rate (EMR), which Quinten Lovejoy, risk advisor at the Crane Agency, said is calculated and applied by the National Council on Compensation Insurance and is critical to determining your workers’ comp cost.